 I'm a doctor and I couldn't access the online ballot.
 Why?

-We download the database of all licensed physicians in the state from the Colorado State Board of Medical Examiners, and select the doctors located in the seven metro-area counties (Denver, Arapahoe, Broomfield, Boulder, Adams, Douglas, and Jefferson), which results in a list of more than 7,500 docs.
+We purchase the database of all licensed physicians in the state from the Colorado Board of Medical Examiners, and select the doctors located in the seven metro-area counties (Denver, Arapahoe, Broomfield, Boulder, Adams, Douglas, and Jefferson), which results in a list of more than 7,500 docs.

 If you attempted to logon to the system with your last name and physician license number and received a pop-up response that "5280 could not locate your profile," that means there is a disconnect between your information and the information we have in the system.
-For example, if you've recently moved to Colorado and haven't updated your address with the Colorado State Board of Medical Examiners, your license will not register as local and therefore will be invalid.
+For example, if you've recently moved to Colorado and haven't updated your address with the Colorado Board of Medical Examiners, your license will not register as local and therefore will be invalid.
+If you have registered your license at an address outside the seven metro counties, you will not be in our database.
 If you have a hard-to-spell last name, it's possible that the information we have from the state is incorrect and you will have trouble logging in.

 In the future, if you have difficulty logging into our system, please use the "comment" tool on the website and let us know.
 We're happy to work through the problem and get you voting.

 I've heard the list is rigged—that only doctors who advertise with 5280 make it.
 Is that true?

 Nope.
 The Top Doctors list is completely unaffected by which doctors advertise in the magazine.
 In fact, less than 1 percent of doctors on this year's list are advertisers.
 Doctors sometimes choose to advertise after they've been chosen for the list, but how much or if and when doctors choose to advertise are not taken into consideration.